KyleMcMaster/MessageWorker/README.md

 # MessageWorker

-A single deployable application for sending and consuming messages using the .NET Worker SDK
+A single deployable application for sending and consuming NServiceBus messages using the .NET Worker SDK hosted on an Azure App Service plan.